 “MANAGING” URBAN FORESTS TO DEATH, 2017

 San Franciso’s Sutro Forest, Mt.
-Davidson forest, and ALL its public green spaces are under assault by the Orwellian-named “Natural Areas Program,” or “NAP,” which has changed its name again to “Natural Resources Dept.” — it’s harder to criticize a poisoning program that keeps changing its name.
+Davidson forest, Sharp Park forest and others public green spaces are under ongoing assault by the Orwellian-named “Natural Areas Program,” or “NAP,” which has changed its name again to “Natural Resources Dept.” — it’s harder to criticize a poisoning program that keeps changing its name.
 By any name, NAP is systematically killing thousands of healthy trees, and not just the favorite target of “nativist” enmity, the eucalyptus.
-NAP also includes routine spraying hundreds of gallons of carcinogenic herbicides like Dow Garlon and Monsanto Roundup that drift onto other plants, which inevitably washes and drifts onto other plants and animals, and into the soil, seasonal streams, birds, raptors, opossums, skunks, foxes, and of course humans who live or visit these wilder places.
+And poisoning other plants routinely spraying hundreds of gallons of carcinogenic herbicides like Dow Garlon and Monsanto Roundup onto other plants, which inevitably washes and drifts onto other plants and animals, and into the soil, seasonal streams, and into birds, raptors, opossums, skunks, foxes, and of course humans who live or visit these wilder places.